Rosehip – ethically sourced

-Lesotho is a very poor country, with about 40% of the population living below the international poverty line.
+Lesotho is a very poor country with about 40% of the population living below the international poverty line.
 The rosehips are hand-picked, the dried shells of the hips being sold for the production of rosehip tea, and Earthoil buying the wild rosehip seeds, providing the local community with a sustainable income.
-The rosehips, which are not commercially farmed, are organically certified.
-Earthoil is working on FairWild accreditation for the project and has liaised with the Government in Lesotho and the local community councils to ensure that the rosehip which is growing wild there can be collected and is sustainable.
+The rosehips, which are not commercially farmed but gathered from the mountainous hillsides, are organically certified.
 In the rural areas of one of the poorest countries in Africa, Earthoil is creating significant economic opportunities where no others exist.
-Trade is far more valuable and appreciated than Aid.
+Trade is far more valuable and appreciated than aid.

 Collection and Processing